bendikbo/SSED/README.md

 **Support for pure classification problems**

 In the interest of supporting pure classification problems, especially mutual exclusive classification problems, where neither lines nor labels probably need to be forwarded, as in most cases of such problems the class of the underlying data remains constant no matter how it's augmented, there is an option to only forward the x-tensor through any instance of the AudioTransformer-class.
 Therefore, each class currently needs to have a special case where lines=None and labels=None, where the module does not do any line or label readjustment that would otherwise be necessary with transforms like the time shifting transform.
 This means that if lines and labels are to be augmented, it's best to leave an if statement in the style of the following snippet.

+# TODOs

+**Add more datasets!**
+I'm always eager to expand this project!
+HMU if you've got a dataset you want to add, I'll even host it on my own google drive and add a download script to automate the process for newcomers.

+**Make website for user interface**
+Most end users of this system are probably not extremely tech savvy folks, so I think it would benefit the projet to add code for hosting a webservice where a user can drag and drop audio files and get their annotations sent by email or something like that.

+**Add some docker stuff**
+Sadly, not everyone runs linux; nah just kidding, but I do, and the codebase in this project assumes you do to, so I should probably add some docker stuff for this project so everyone can use it.